 We simulate the magic of having a surprise conversation with someone—something that is becoming increasingly rare during the times of a viral epidemic.

-Get calls at random times and get paired with another person in a one-on-one.
+Get weekly calls that pair you with another person in a one-on-one.
 Talk about anything: what you're cooking for dinner, your dreams, or the global economy.

 It's totally free, worldwide